gasolin/foxbox/README.md

 It will take time to download and setup the environment.
 Go have a cup of coffee.

 (If foxbox is stablized, we'd like to ship a preconfigured box to save your time and bandwidth)

+Note: if your virtualbox did not run correctly with the following message:

+    The guest machine entered an invalid state while waiting for it to boot.

+You may need to modify your BIOS to enable VT-x/hardware virtualization features on your motherboard.

 ### Step 1: Use your VM